github/gh-ost/doc/command-line-flags.md

 When [`--throttle-control-replicas`](#throttle-control-replicas) is provided, throttling also considers lag on specified hosts.
 Lag measurements on listed hosts is done by querying `gh-ost`'s _changelog_ table, where `gh-ost` injects a heartbeat.

+When using on master or when [--allow-on-master] is provided, max-lag-millis is also considered a threshold for starting the cutover stage of the migration.
+If the row copy is complete and the heartbeat lag is less than max-lag-millis cutover phase of the migration will start.

 See also: [Sub-second replication lag throttling](subsecond-lag.md)

 ### max-load